Dairy

 3-5 days (opened)

-Once opened, transfer evaporated milk to a clean, airtight container (glass or plastic) immediately.
-Do not store in the can.
+Once opened, transfer evaporated milk to a clean, airtight container and refrigerate promptly.
+Unopened cans do not require refrigeration.

 Freezer

-Freezing is not recommended as it can cause separation and a grainy texture, affecting the quality and consistency of the milk.
-If freezing for safety, transfer to a freezer-safe, airtight container, leaving headspace.
+Freezing evaporated milk is not recommended as it can cause separation and a grainy texture upon thawing, affecting quality.

 Signs of Spoilage